Azure/azure-sdk-for-java/README.md

 - Key Vault, Redis, CDN and Batch
 - Async methods *(preview)*.

-We will continue to add support for more Azure services - Azure Monitor, Azure Container Service, Azure Container Registry, DocumentDB, Scheduler, Graph RBAC , etc.
+We will continue to add support for more Azure services - such as Azure Monitor, Azure Container Service, Azure Container Registry, DocumentDB, Scheduler, Graph RBAC , etc.

 **Azure Authentication**